-When you use the virtual machine function, we recommend that you use the virtual machine network for the following three uses.
+With the virtual machine function, we recommend that you use the virtual machine network separately for each of the following three purposes.
+For details, see the RHEL manuals.

 - Communications for administration

 - Communications for public use

 - Communications for backup

 C.3.2 Support set for each redundant line switching mode